software-assignments-spring2022/final-project-coinmaster/README.md

 [contribute to the project](https://github.com/software-assignments-spring2022/final-project-coinmaster/blob/master/CONTRIBUTING.md)

 ## Instructions for Building and Testing

+### Clone this repository
+1. Clone the repository and navigate into the repository.

 ### Test this project:
 1. Navigate into the back-end directory and
 2. `npm test`